What is Ajax?

 - Learn how Ajax operates with a database

 It is mainly used with other applications because it can not be independent software.

 - By using synchronous methods in web applications, information can be transmitted and received effectively, for example, when you fill a form and submit it.
 You will be automatically directed to the new server with that page information.

 - XML is used as a format to generate and receive the server data in any format.

-- While most of the web browsers are dependent on web server technology, Ajax is independent of web server software.
+- While most of web browsers are dependent on web server technology, it is independent of web server software.

 Where to Use It?